haiderlab/ISI/README.md

 ## Core
 Contains packages for visual stimulus display, camera control, and frame acquisition.

-## Legacy
-Contains old code - used primarily for reference and is unnecessary for code execution.

 ## Post-Recording
 Contains packages for post-recording analysis.